wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 ## Limitations

-While you can run queries directly in the Wavefront Query Editor, there are currently a few limitations.

-* Autocomplete is not currently supported for PromQL functions and operators.
-However, autocomplete for metrics that you use inside your query continues to be supported.
 * The Wavefront query language supports [using a query name as a chart variable](query_editor.html#use-chart-variables) in other queries for the same chart.
   - You can use a query name as a chart variable in a PromQL query if the named query was also a PromQL query.
   - You cannot use a query name as a chart variable if the named query is a Wavefront QL query.